storj/docs/app/dcs/pricing/page.md

 ## Project limits

 All Projects have Project Limits on certain important constructs.
-Increases in Project Limits may impact the price of your use of Storj DCS.
+Increases in Project Limits may impact the price of your use of Storj.
 To learn more, check out the [](docId:Zrbz4XYhIOm99hhRShWHg) and [](docId:A4kUGYhfgGbVhlQ2ZHXVS) sections of this Documentation.

 ## Free tier

-Storj DCS currently offers a free level of access for developers to try out the service.
-When a customer creates a new account, the user automatically is able to use the Storj DCS service at no cost up to specified limits of service.
+Storj currently offers a free level of access for developers to try out the service.
+When a customer creates a new account, the user automatically is able to use the Storj service at no cost up to specified limits of service.
 The free level of service is limited to the level of service for a single project as described below:

 - 25GB of static object storage for a single project.